phel-lang/phel-lang/doc/content/documentation/repl.md

 weight = 18
 +++

 Phel comes with an interactive prompt.
 The prompt accepts Phel expressions and directly returns the result.
 This interactive prompt is called REPL (stands for Read-eval-print loop).
-A REPL is very helpful to test out small task or to play around with the language its self.
+A REPL is very helpful to test out small tasks or to play around with the language itself.

 The REPL is started with the following command:
 ```bash